szabolcs-kerekes/pitchfork_analysis/README.md

 Next we go one step further and do the same analysis also divided by genres.
 Here we can find more prominent results, such as:

-- "EDM" and "vocals" being less favoured for electronic music, but "techno" is better regarded
+- "EDM" and "vocals" being less favoured for electronic music, but "techno" is better regarded;
-- in the case of experimental music "solo" seems to be good, but "acoustic" seems to be weak
+- in the case of experimental music "solo" seems to be good, but "acoustic" seems to be weak;
-- for folk & country "debut" albums seem to perform better and "vocals" is on the weak side (although here it is likely that due to the low element count in the groups the results are in practice not very meaningful)
+- for folk & country "debut" albums seem to perform better and "vocals" is on the weak side (although here it is likely that due to the low element count in the groups the results are in practice not very meaningful);
-- for global music the word lists are very different, most likely due to the low element counts in the groups
+- for global music the word lists are very different, most likely due to the low element counts in the groups;
-- in the case of jazz music doing "blues" seems to be a better choice than having a "saxophonist" (or more likely a good saxophonist is needed)
+- in the case of jazz music doing "blues" seems to be a better choice than having a "saxophonist" (or more likely a good saxophonist is needed);
-- for metal music "riffs" are frequent in average and above average albums, while the below average group is probably biased due to the low element count (or another explanation can be that doing some kind of magical metal indicated by the word "sorceress" is not much favoured)
+- for metal music "riffs" are frequent in average and above average albums, while the below average group is probably biased due to the low element count (or another explanation can be that doing some kind of magical metal indicated by the word "sorceress" is not much favoured);
-- we don't look at other music due to its inconsistency as a genre
+- we don't look at other music due to its inconsistency as a genre;
-- for pop & rnb "guitar" and "funk" are frequent in the average or better results while "solo" seems to be more frequented in lower rated reviews
+- for pop & rnb "guitar" and "funk" are frequent in the average or better results while "solo" seems to be more frequented in lower rated reviews;
-- for rap "verse" is more on the downside, while for some reason "christmas" is frequent in above average albums, however it is not easy to find a reasoning for this phenomenon
+- for rap "verse" is more on the downside, while for some reason "christmas" is frequent in above average albums, however it is not easy to find a reasoning for this phenomenon;
-- for rock "chorus" can be problematic, while "accoustic" is well regarded
+- for rock "chorus" can be problematic, while "accoustic" is well regarded.

 Based on the above we can see that depending on the genre different words are frequently used, so it could be worthy looking at sub groups instead of the whole dataset.